cakhigbe/cakhigbe.github.io/content/authors/admin/_index.md

 #    awarder: Kent State Univesrity Office of Student Research
 #    icon: https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQV7atacsVdcHOQekQbxhh5_HFCoSUhv5Tm1g&s
 #    summary: |
 #      I studied how emigration affects home countries, particularly developing economies.
-While emigration is often seen as a loss of labor, I find that in countries like those in the N11 and MINT groups, higher emigration rates are correlated with greater productivity.
-In contrast, developed nations show negative effects.
-These findings suggest that for emerging economies, emigration can relieve labor market pressure and support growth — challenging the idea that retaining workers always benefits development.
+While emigration is often seen as a loss of labor, I find that in developing countries, higher emigration rates are correlated with greater productivity.
+In contrast, developed nations find negative effects.
+These findings suggest that for emerging economies, emigration can relieve labor market pressure and support growth — challenging the idea that labor retention necessarily hastens development.
 ---

 ## About Me